dirkschumacher/llr/README.md

 #### Piping

-Another macro could be build similiar to Clojures `->>` macro that works like magrittr pipes:
+Another macro similiar to Clojures `->>` that works like magrittr pipes:

 ``` clojure
 (defmacro =>> [...]